Errata to Francis Bacon’s Hidden Hand–Listed

 Page references are to Francis Bacon’s Hidden Hand (“FBHH“), unless otherwise stated or obvious.
 Newer entries will include their full date of addition (I had not thought of that initially).
 The first date below will be the date last revised.
 Some material I previously had up on this page, regarding my research on “hint,” I have included in my paper, “Reports of the Death of the Case for Francis Bacon’s Authorship of Shakespeare Have Been Greatly Exaggerated,” pdf, posted at SirBacon.org, Aug.
 3, 2022, pp. 2, 3, 18, https://sirbacon.org/reports-of-the-death-of-the-case-for-francis-bacons-authorship-of-shakespeare-have-been-greatly-exaggerated/.

 4-17-24: In my paper, “Challenging the Lie in a Free Society: Even in Shakespeare Authorship Studies” (Nov.
 20, 2023, SirBacon.org): on p.
 18, I mistakenly referred to George Puttenham as the “title page author” of The Art of English Poesie (1589).
 In reality, the book–which was anonymously authored–bore no name on the title page.
 It was printed by Richard Field (publisher of Shakespeare’s Venus and Adonis), and dedicated “by Richard Field” to Lord Burghley.
-The name of the aged pensioner Puttenham (an unlikely author) name was not even mentioned in connection with the book until circa 1620 (pub.
+The name of the aged pensioner Puttenham (an unlikely author) was not even mentioned in connection with the book until circa 1620 (pub.
 1722) by a man named Bolton (see Walter Begley, Bacon’s Nova Resuscitatio, vol 1 (of 3), 1-80, at 2-3, as was recently discussed by “A Phoenix” and “Light-of-Truth” in the SirBacon forums, April 15, 2024).
-Begley also builds a case that the name “Bodenham” was a pseudonym for Bacon (see chapters 6-9, with a total of 131 references to Bodenham).
+Begley builds a case that the name “Bodenham” was also a pseudonym for Bacon (see chapters 6-9, with a total of 131 references to Bodenham).

 1-30-24.
 1) In my paper, “Challenging the Lie in a Free Society: Even in Shakespeare Authorship Studies” (Nov.
 20, 2023, SirBacon.org): on p.
 6, fn 19, the full reference is: Spedding 4:13-22, 15 (Bacon’s preface to his Great Instauration); 2) On p.
 15, fn 68, only the first and third references to Bacon (1561-1626) at the History of Parliament website are correct.
 The second reference was to a different Francis Bacon (1600-63); 3).
 On p.
 27, I stated that Queen Hermione in The Winter’s Tale was accused of bearing a child out of wedlock.
 More specifically, her husband accused her of bearing a child who was not his child.
 On pp. 38 and 49, Prof. Helmholz’s lecture before the Selden Society was later published as R. H. Helmholz, “Shakespeare and the European ius commune,” ch 11, in Michael Lobban and Ian Williams, eds., Networks and Connections in Legal History (Cambridge University Press, 2020).